AryaShetty08/aryashetty08.github.io/_experiences/winlab2.md

               <strong>Technology Components: Linux, ROS, Python, PyTorch, Machine Learning, Computer Vision, OpenCV, Flask, Virtual Box</strong><br><br>

                 I worked at Rutgers WINLAB again during the summer of 2024.
-This time I worked on a self driving model car project, with new team members.
+This time I worked on a self driving scaled car project, with new team members.
 Later on I continued this project for my senior design.
                 Find more about this application in the projects section.
                 "